kurron/jvm-development-environment/README.md

 ## Applying Your Work Specific Customizations
 The system will look for an environment variable named `CORPORATE_PLAYS`.
 If the shell running Vagrant specifies the variable such that it points to an Ansible project on GitHub, the plays will be run and the changes applied.
-For example `CORPORATE_PLAYS=kurron/ansible-pull-transparent.git` will result in [this playbook](https://github.com/kurron/ansible-pull-transparent.git) getting run.
+For example `export CORPORATE_PLAYS=kurron/ansible-pull-transparent.git` will result in [this playbook](https://github.com/kurron/ansible-pull-transparent.git) getting run.
 If the environment variable does not exist, the custom provisioning step is not run.

 ## Applying Your Own Customizations
 The system will look for an environment variable named `USER_PLAYS`.
 If the shell running Vagrant specifies the variable such that it points to an Ansible project on GitHub, the plays will be run and the changes applied.
-For example `USER_PLAYS=kurron/ansible-pull-desktop-tweaks.git` will result in [this playbook](https://github.com/kurron/ansible-pull-desktop-tweaks) getting run.
+For example `export USER_PLAYS=kurron/ansible-pull-desktop-tweaks.git` will result in [this playbook](https://github.com/kurron/ansible-pull-desktop-tweaks) getting run.
 If the environment variable does not exist, the custom provisioning step is not run.